Matt Bartkowski: Minnesota Wild

 On July 1, 2018, as a free agent from the Flames, Bartkowski agreed to a one-year, two-way contract with the Minnesota Wild.
 He re-signed with the Wild on another one-year, two-way contract on June 11, 2019.

 Later years

 As a free agent after three seasons within the Wild organization, Bartkowski agreed to attend the Pittsburgh Penguins training camp on a professional tryout basis in preparation for the season.
 After participating in pre-season, Bartkowski was released by Pittsburgh and signed to a one-year AHL contract with affiliate, the Wilkes-Barre/Scranton Penguins, on October 2, 2021.

 Following a full season with Wilkes-Barre/Scranton, Bartkowski for the second consecutive season went un-signed over the summer.
 He later joined the Rochester Americans in the AHL, affiliate to the Buffalo Sabres, agreeing to a professional tryout contract on October 29, 2022 to begin the 2022–23 season.
+He converted the tryout into a full-time contract in December 2022, spending the rest of the year with Rochester.

+Bartkowski retired after the 2022-23 season and is currently a broadcaster with SportsNet Pittsburgh.